fopwoc/tankobon-backend-kotlin/README.md

 ## Reason why does this project exist

-I want to self-host my manga library for myself and... iPhone has no Tachiymi lol.
+I want to host my manga library for myself and... iPhone has no Tachiymi lol.